bforsbe/OccuPy/docs/install.md

 === "On Linux (ubuntu)"

-    1. Download the executable program file.
+    1. Download the .deb file.
     2. Open a terminal and navigate to the downloads directory.
-    3. In the terminal, type `chmod a+x occupy_gui`.
+    3. In the terminal, type `sudo dpkg -i occupy_0.1.8.deb`
-    4. In a file browser, go to the downloads directory and double-click the `occupy_gui` binary.
-You can also type `./occupy_gui` in the terminal
+    4. Update the list of installed software by typing `sudo update-desktop-database` in the terminal.
+    5. Open the launcher menu and type "occupy".
+You should see the OccuPy Guppy.

 <br>
 If you have issues using the pre-compiled binaries, please check the